pyTigerGraph/pyTigerGraph/docs/GettingStarted.md

                                Cloud).
 This needs to be False when connecting to an unsecure server such as TigerGraph Developer.
                                When True the certificate would be downloaded when it is first needed. on the first GSQL command.
-        - `clientVersion`:     Indicates which GSQL client version to download.
+        - `version`:     Indicates which GSQL client version to download.